material-motion/material-motion/concepts/expressions.md

     expression = Gesture().pinchable().and.rotatable().and.draggable()

-Terms within a Language can be chained together by using the special `and` object. `and` is simply an instance of the Language object.
+Terms within a Language can be chained together by using the special `and` object. `and` is a function or dynamic property that returns a new instance of the Language object.

+In order for the `intentions()` function to resolve a chain of multiple terms, the returned Language object needs to store a reference to the previous term.

+    TweenTerm {
+      and: Language {
+        return LanguageAndTerm(previousTerm: self)
+      }
+    }

 #### 5. Generating intentions